 Living in Southeast Asia sure has its perks.
 Putting together your travel bucket list for the coming year?
 Time to start ticking these destinations off and booking those minibreaks from Singapore…

-Truth: When spa visits and even the most cutting-edge therapies just don’t cut it, we rely on the age-old (and quick) stress-busting remedy of the short getaway.
-We thank the holiday Gods for long weekends, and while a couple have already come and gone, we’ve still got the Hari Raya weekend (15 to 17 June).
+Truth: When spa visits and even the most cutting-edge therapies just don’t cut it, we rely on the age-old (and quick) stress-busting remedy of the short weekend getaway (thank the holiday Gods for the long weekends).
 So to help you get planning on your relaxing retreat, we’ve handpicked the best Southeast Asian destinations from Singapore and what you can do in 72 hours.

 Why visit: If you’ve lived in Singapore for a while, you’ve probably visited the throbbing capital city of The Land of the Smiles more than once.
 With fab street food, affordable shopping, bustling night markets and a burgeoning hipster culture, Bangkok’s hipper than ever.

 72 hours in Bangkok: You can easily do a year’s worth of shopping here (yes, in three days, if you wanted to).
 Stop by Thong Lor’s indie cafes for a bite and a cuppa, then head to Platinum Mall to shop up a storm.
 When you finally emerge hours (and hours) later, head to Chinatown for a street food feast.
 A disco nap and a hot shower later calls for rooftop drinks at Vertigo or Moon Bar.
 Clear your second day for an afternoon at Chatuchak Weekend market, before recharging with a dirt-cheap leg massage.
 End the night at Talad Rod Fai for vintage wares and retro clothes.
 Leave sight-seeing for the last day – we suggest a cycling tour of Bangkok and beyond to experience the true pulse of the city.